jordanpagewhite/jordanpagewhite.github.io/_posts/2017-01-09-drupal-8-front-end-architecture.md

 I did not use every one of these sources in my post obviously, but I have used all of these resources in some capacity and I wanted to generate a comprehensive set of front-end sources since this post was so expansive.
 Also, I just want to thank all of the people who kindly share knowledge!

+#### UPDATE (01/17/17)

+I made a mistake and listed Aleski Peebles and John Albin on the same line. below you will find the updated, and accurate, sources.
+Thank you, Aleski, for notifying me of my mistake.

 #### Books (BK)

 Credit: I am using the phrase 'four pillars of front-end architecture' from Micah Godbolt's book below.
 Thank you for an awesome book!